sqdlab/SQDMetal/docs/User/WSL_Sim_palace.md

 - `'palace_mode': 'wsl'`,
 - `'palace_wsl_spack_repo_directory': '~/repo'`
+- `'palace_dir':"~/repo/spack/opt/spack/linux-zen2/palace-develop-3ofp7n4fjqj5i6slvei3w6nptzdiwdma/bin/palace"`

-where the second argument points to a different directory if the repository directory was chosen to be different during the installation procedure.
+where the second key points to a different directory if the repository directory was chosen to be different during the installation procedure.
+Note that the final key must be the absolute path.
+Thus, one adds `~/repo` to the path found using `find -name palace*` earlier.